yehia67/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

     This function saves the unsigned bundle to a binary file called `bundle` in your current directory.

-3. Execute the file, then copy the unsigned bundle hash from the console to the clipboard.
+5. Execute the file, then copy the unsigned bundle hash from the console to the clipboard.
 Hub needs this bundle hash to create the signature.

 ## Step 2.
 Use Hub to sign the unsigned bundle

-Hub has a `signBundle()` gRPC method that allows you to sign bundles that withdraw from a Hub user's address.
+Hub has a `signBundle()` gRPC method that allows you to sign bundles that withdraw from a user's address.

 :::info:
 Before you use the `signBundle()` method, make sure that Hub's [`SignBundle_enabled` flag](../references/command-line-flags.md#signBundle) is set to `true`.